NSO-developer/nso-gitbook/operation-and-usage/webui/transactions.md

 The **Transactions** view is further divided into the following tabs:

-* **Uncommitted**: Shows the changes currently present in the active transaction and provides options to validate, export, load, or revert them.
+* **Uncommitted**: Shows the changes currently present in the active transaction and provides options to view them in a selected format, load, validate, or revert them.
 * **Commit queue**: Displays queued commit operations and their status.
 * **Rollback files**: Lists rollback files created for committed changes so that earlier transactions can be inspected or undone.